Unified Champion Schools

 Watch the video below to find out more:

-Youth Activation Committee
+Youth Activation Summit

 In the Special Olympics context, the term “Inclusive Sports” has two distinct but closely intertwined meanings.
 One refers to giving people with intellectual disabilities the opportunity to participate in sports – that is, to enable them to be included in the life experience of being an athlete.
 The other refers to sports activities that athletes of all abilities participate in together – inclusively.
 Unified Champion School’s Inclusive Sport component covers both in a youth centered framework.